FORWRDFORWRDHQ

 The economics are simple: paddle companies charge what the market will bear, not what the product costs to make.
 Understanding this doesn't make you cynical—it makes you informed.

 Next time you're staring at that $300 paddle, remember: you're not paying for superior technology.
-You're paying for marketing, margins, and the story the brand wants to tell.
+You're paying for marketing, margins, and The Story the brand wants to tell.
 Sometimes that story is worth it.
 But now you know exactly what you're buying.

 Sources indicate that, analysis based on industry manufacturing data, retailer interviews, and paddle company financial disclosures.